-British sniper blows the head off of ISIS executioner during beheading training session
+That time a British sniper blew the head off of an ISIS executioner during beheading training session

 An ISIS militant teaching a class on how to behead captured prisoners was nailed in the head by a British sniper attached to the elite Special Air Service from 1,000 meters away.